Welcome to today's edition of the Rush 24-7 podcast.

 I was watching Fox this morning and I heard this explained.

-The leases alone cost them 2.2 billion dollars.
+The leases alone cost them $2.2 billion.

 That $4 billion has been lost because they have been turned down.

-$2.2 billion for the leases, the balance spent on going through the permit process.
+The balance spent on going through the permit process.

 That's how much it costs to get permission.

-So Shell Oil lost because they spent $4 billion, and the whole project was shut down by bureaucracy, the EPA.
+So Shell Oil lost because they spent $4 billion and the whole project was shut down by bureaucracy, the EPA.

-Now, to an oil company, $4 billion, you probably a lot of people say, well, good, they deserve to lose $4 billion.
+Now, to an oil company, $4 billion, you probably a lot of people, well, good.

 The way they're gouging up, that's the wrong way to look at it.